 Eosinophil’s job is to attack parasites.
 Once at the target location, it will release its granules to destroy the parasite.
 Cats with eosinophilic granuloma complex suffer damage to local tissues due to biochemicals released by eosinophils that are triggered during an allergic response.

 Medically known as keratoconjunctivitis sicca (KCS), dry eye syndrome (DES) is a condition characterised by insufficient watery tears reaching the surface of the eye which leads to dryness of the cornea and the conjunctiva.
 As a result, they become irritated and inflamed due to the lack of lubrication and moisture.

 There are a number of causes of dry in cats, including immune-mediated inflammation and/or destruction of the tear glands, the cause of this is not known.

 Inflammatory bowel disease is a group of disorders caused by the infiltration of inflammatory cells (white blood cells) in the mucosa of the gastrointestinal tract.
 It can affect both the upper and lower intestinal tract.

 Also known as feline bronchial disease, allergic bronchitis, allergic airway disease, and allergic asthma), asthma is a noninfectious respiratory condition that is characterised by acute constriction of the lower airways, which results in coughing and respiratory distress.
 Asthma is one of the most common causes of respiratory diseases in cats, affecting around one in 100, attacks may range from mild to severe and life-threatening.

 Medications to suppress the immune system:

-There are many classes of drugs which veterinarians can use to treat immune mediated disease and/or inflammation.
-They work by inhibiting or preventing activity of the immune system:
+There are many classes of drugs which veterinarians can use to treat immune-mediated disease and/or inflammation.
+They work by inhibiting or preventing activation of the immune system: